peminguyen/Reproduction-Of-Dense-Passage-Retrieval/README.md

 # Running the Experiments

 Run the shell script `training.sh`. **Warning**: This shell script was not tested.
 We ultimately were not allowed to rent out a powerful-enough GPU-enabled machine on either Azure or GCP, so we never fully ran this shell script.
 The content is correct; the directories may not be.
+It's also probably a little bit outdated.

 Note: There are some commented out portions of code in `training.py` that you can hook up to [Weights and Biases](https://wandb.ai/site).